cs-ed/impacts-Isasea/README.md

 ### Learning Activities

 Class Discussions are in class.
 After the research is complete, we will start class discussions.
 The class breaks apart into two different groups when class discussions occur.
+First discussion will be on Cyberbullying because it can lead to suicide and we need to take care of students first.

 Reports: